 Oh yeah.
 Lots of Chaff blowing in the wind at present.

-My ribs have been jabbed more than a few times over the past few weeks is the boom, or bloom, in online learning in particular the video-teaching fest.
-This is not a healthy bloom in all cases.
-Many innocents are being sold pure chaff in the forecourt of used car sales that is The Internet.
+My ribs were been jabbed more than a few times during the first few lockdown weeks in the boom, or bloom, in online learning in particular the video-teaching fest.
+This was not a healthy bloom in all cases.
+Many innocents are still being sold pure chaff in the forecourt of used car sales that is The Internet.

 The video-advert that promises delights of online training and in just five minutes your dog will look as shiny and new as this only-one-previous-owner JackaPoo.